RakhithJK/haraka-Haraka-wiki/Contributing.md

 To submit new_branch as a Pull Request, visit the [Haraka project page](https://github.com/baudehlo/Haraka) where your recently pushed branches will appear with a green "Pull Request" button.

+### Rebase

+On branches with more than a couple commits, it's usually best to squash the commits (condense them into one) before submitting the change(s) as a PR.
+To rebase:

+    git rebase -i baudehlo/master

+Change all but the first "pick" lines to "s" and save your changes.
+Your $EDITOR will then present you with all of the commit messages.
+Edit them and save.
+Then force push your branch:

+    git push -f

 ### General Guidelines

 * New features **must** be documented